Manikranth/Notes/Terraform/Notes.md

 **Terraform Formation**

-It is an aranging tool that will aragen the line of the code - **fmt**
+It is an arranging tool that will arrange the line of the code - **fmt**

 ```shell
 terraform fmt <terraform.tf>